sania0104/SfM/README.md

 ## Project Overview

-This project implements an Incremental Structure from Motion (SfM) pipeline in Python.
+1. Reconstruction: This project implements an Incremental Structure from Motion (SfM) pipeline in Python.
 It takes a sequence of 2D images of a bricked wall and reconstructs a sparse 3D point cloud of the scene.
 The pipeline utilizes SIFT features for matching, solves the PnP problem to register new cameras, performs triangulation to generate 3D points and optimizes the reconstruction using Bundle Adjustment.
+2. Visualization: An interactive, web-based Virtual Tour using Three.js that renders the reconstructed scene with smooth navigation mechanics.

+## Phase 1: Structure from Motion (Python)
+The reconstruction pipeline takes a sequence of 2D images of a bricked wall and generates a sparse 3D point cloud.

 ## Key Features